MiT Program Overview

-Evergreen’s Master in Teaching is a full-time, two-year daytime program including coursework at the Olympia campus, classroom observation, and student teaching.
+Become a well-prepared teacher who makes a difference.
+Evergreen’s Master in Teaching is a full-time, two-year daytime program including coursework, classroom observation, and student teaching.

 Two Years, Six Quarters